 This API strategy is good for small apps or non-existing back end APIs.

-Part 5: This is about bringing in setting up material UI and I’m using CSS and JSX.
+Part 5: This is about bringing in setting up material UI.
 Use material UI for a table and he solved like the flickering issue bug using the _document.js file.
 He mentioned there’s a great Github for Vercel.
 He talked about the custom _app.js file which gives you access to the component tree.

 Part 6: He ran through an example of authentication for API routes using Json web tokens.
 Mentioned that auth is both authentication and authorization.
 Bruno recommended hashing the user’s password with bcrypt package (Max’s course uses bcrypt-js instead) and the two routes were /sign-up and /log-in.

 What I found interesting on the tokens strategy is he mentioned not sending private data like user password in the token.
 He described that the token has 1.)
 A header 2.) a payload and 3.) a verification signature.